kottans/kottans-course-bootstrap/README.md

 + workshops should be optional, i.e. skipping workshop shouldn't harm student's progressing the course further (as this usually takes time on weekend and people tend to have real life, work and weekends never will work for everyone).
 Instead, think of this time as an opportunity to do something fun, hack on something small, built functional prototype/app, play with something niche, i.e.: if mission states we want in the end to have people familiar with ruby and rails, it might be a fun thing to hack on ruby internals; if mission states we want in the end to have people familiar with core js and have some idea of high-level js frameworks, it might be a fun thing to play with Three.js/d3/canvases/phaser/tessel, etc. To sum up: bring some fun to the course and talk about related, but not core things
 + think who might be a good suit for guest speaker for the topic, other kottans, gitter communities, speakers at local meetups/conferences might be of help to determine this.
 Think about who would be a backup coach, just in case guest speaker won't be able to make it.
 There were cases when guest speaker was presenting from another city / abroad, using google hangouts.
 Keep in mind, this is less effective.
 + plan for intro and outro sessions.
++ given there are two sessions per week, homework after first one might be 'lighter' and be less time consuming (maybe, read some docs/articles/books or view videos etc.), and bigger homework should be assigned for weekend break

 After that you will need to:
   1. Create final list of topics